Navigating the file system

 /Users/egrguric

-We can use commands to open GUI for applications.
-For example, open opens finders on Mac.
+We can use commands to open graphical applications.
+For example, open opens Finder on Mac.
 A dot, ., points to the current working directory.

 Input